ProReNata/VueRestResource/README.md

 It takes in 1 parameter, resource which needs to be a store object in the following format.

 ```
+{
   Blocks: {
     apiModel: 'blocks',
     apiModule: MODULE,
     handler: {}, // optional
   },
+}
 ```
+As named before:

-The apiModule is the name of the store module.
+ - the apiModule is the name of the store module.
-The apiModel is the name of the object in this module.
+ - the apiModel is the name of the object in this module.
-The handler object is where you can pass functions to change the data just before it is added to the store.
+ - the handler object is where you can pass functions to change the data just before it is added to the store.
 It will create a memory for this resource.

-You should first import the module using the path to your store.
-`import module from 'Store/Modules/module`

-Then you can use the module to get the object.
-`const moduleResource = registerResource(module.objectName);`

-You need to pass in this resource when calling the other methods.

-The `registerResource` function will return a Resource Class with the following methods:

 #### get

-`Resource.get(id)`
+`Resource.get(vueComponentInstance, id)`

-Param 1: _Number_, the id of the model you want to get
+Param 1: _Object instance_, the pointer to the Vue instance consuming the API Param 2: _Number_, the id of the model you want to get

-Fetches it from the server.
-Puts the resource data with id in the store.
+The `.get` method fetches a specific object from the server and puts the resource data with id in the store.

 #### Create

-`Resource.create(obj)`
+`Resource.create(vueComponentInstance, obj)`

-Param 1: _Object_, the object/model you want to save (without id).
+Param 1: _Object instance_, the pointer to the Vue instance consuming the API Param 2: _Object_, the object/model you want to save (without id).

-Updates the server.
-Updates the store.
+The `.create` method updates the server with new data and puts the resource data with id in the store.

 #### Update
-`Resource.update(id, obj)`
+`Resource.update(vueComponentInstance, id, obj)`

-Param 1: _Number_, the id of the model you want to update.
+Param 1: _Object instance_, the pointer to the Vue instance consuming the API Param 2: _Number_, the id of the model you want to update.
-Param 2: _Object_, the object/model you want to update.
+Param 3: _Object_, the object/model you want to update.

-Updates the server.
-Updates the store.
+The `.update` method updates the server with new data and puts the resource data with id in the store.

 #### List
-`Resource.List()`

-Puts the resources into the store.

-### asyncResourceValue
+`Resource.List(vueComponentInstance)`

+Param 1: _Object instance_, the pointer to the Vue instance consuming the API

+The `.list` method fetches a collection of data from the server and puts the resource data with id in the store.

 ### asyncResourceGetter

 This method is similar to Vuex's `mapGetters`.

-The idea is to get resources from the server whose you have the `id` for.
+The idea is to get resources from the server whose you have the `id` for, reactively.
-If you have a `id` of a model/object and that id changes, the VRR will check the store for it.
-If it doesn't find it it will get it from the server for you and update the store.
+If you have a `id` of a model/object and that id changes, the VRR will first check the store for it and if it doesn't find it it will get it from the server for you and update the store.
 So you can use the computed property this function returns as the pointer to the value you want.

 In other words: